microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 The `CoffeeMachine` is modeled as an asynchronous [state machine](../programming-models/actors/state-machines).
 This example is not providing real firmware, instead it `mocks` the hardware sensor platform built into the machine.
+This is done in `MockSensors.cs` where you will find three actors that model various hardware components:
-This is done in the `MockSensors` actor.
-This actor provides async ways of reading sensor values like Water Temperature and setting things like the power button, or turning on and off the coffee grinder and so on.
+`MockDoorSensor`, `MockWaterTank` and `MockCoffeeGrinder`.
+This actor provides async ways of reading sensor values like Water temperature and water levels, or turning on and off the coffee grinder and so on.
+The `CoffeeMachine` does not know the sensors are mocks, all it knows is the public interface defined in `SensorEvents.cs`.
+In this way the `CoffeeMachine` is production code, while the mocks are only for testing.

 The reason we are using an asynchronous model is that even in the smallest of devices, often times there is a message passing architecture where different hardware components are connected via some